shubhsalunke/SSHPass-AutoLogin/README.md

 # Step 5: Connect to Servers

-Connect to VM 3:
+Connect to VM 1:

 ```bash
 vm1
 ```

-Connect to VM 4:
+Connect to VM 2:

 ```bash
 vm2
 ```

-Connect to VM 5:
+Connect to VM 3:

 ```bash
 vm3